daddia/contextor/config/projects/README.md

 # Project Configurations

-This directory contains JSON project configurations that align with Context7's advanced configuration structure.
+This directory contains JSON project configurations that align with evolving standard advanced configuration structure.
 These configurations provide comprehensive metadata and settings for processing documentation from popular open-source projects.

 ## Configuration Structure